dhiegov/dotfiles/README.md

 [1]: https://en.wikipedia.org/wiki/Leviathan_(Hobbes_book)

-"why are you doing this? does this have a virus somewhere?
+"why are you doing this?
 I...
 I..
 I just can't believe people would work for free"

-Well if it has a virus, then I infect my own computer with it everyday.
 I do this because I think it's nice and I wish people did this too, so I might aswell set the example.
 Also eh..
 It's not _really_ for free, it adds to my portfolio and soon [greedy villain voice] y'all be able to give me money heheh (I'll setup a donate link, you won't really have to pay me though).